Australian Bernedoodle

-Because they’re a mixed breed, Australian Bernedoodles can inherit a variety of traits from their parents.
-They may have the wavy or curly coat of the Poodle, the calm temperament of the Bernese Mountain Dog, or the intelligence and trainability of both breeds.
+Australian Bernedoodles are intelligent and easy to train, making them a great choice for families.
+They’re also known for being affectionate and loyal to their owners.
+As a mixed breed, they can inherit a variety of traits from their parents, including the wavy or curly coat of the Poodle, the calm temperament of the Bernese Mountain Dog, or the intelligence and trainability of both breeds.

 "<yoastmark